-Here's a key thing you can do to better understand the employee communication experience: Step away from your desk and visit employees in other locations.
-Only then can you understand how employees really work so you can design programs that meet their needs.
+But in order to understand those perspectives, you need to do one key thing: Step away from your desk and visit employees in other locations.
+Only then can you understand how employees really work so you can design employee communication programs that meet their needs.

 So let’s say you’ve decided to take my advice and pay a visit to another company location.
 You’re there to learn how employees outside headquarters experience work: What’s the culture?
 How do employees interact with leadership?
 What obstacles exist for engaging employees?

 Okay, you’ve packed your bags and booked your flight and are ready to go.